tsgates/arch-wiki-markdown/wiki/Install_from_SSH.md

 Assuming a wired connection, running dhclient or dhcpcd is sufficient to get a lease.
 For more info, visit configuring network.

-If on a wireless connection, see Wireless Setup and Wpa_supplicant for details on establishing a connection to your access point.
+If on a wireless connection, see Wireless network configuration and Wpa_supplicant for details on establishing a connection to your access point.

 Secondly, start the openssh daemon:

-On a live system using systemd: (2012.10.06 or later)

     # systemctl start sshd

-On a live system using initscripts: (pre-2012.10.06)

-    # rc.d start sshd

 Finally, setup a root password which is needed for an ssh connection;
 the default arch password for root is empty.